Poutrathor/mmm_velib/README.md

 # Module: mmm_velib
-The `Velib` module is displaying the stations data from JCDeceaux's bike sharing system.
+The `Velib` module is displaying the stations data from JCDecaux's bike sharing system.
 Depending on the configurated stations, the user can see :
  - available bikes
  - available slots